Dolibarr/dolibarr-foundation/courses/README.md

-Files used for the Dolibarr Academy MOOC.
+Files used for the Dolibarr Academy MOOC in Universal SCAR format.

 To edit a course:
 -----------------